 How to design a sales commission scheme for your business

-Profitability, the sales cycle and industry standards matter much more than what the boss thinks is fair.
+Three things that matter more than what the boss thinks is fair.

 Sales is Different